openpnp/openpnp/Advanced-Motion-Control.md

 **Maximum Number of Jerk Steps** limits the number of interpolation steps used to ramp up and down acceleration.

 True 3rd order Motion Control (a.k.a.
 Jerk Control) would ramp up acceleration smoothly.
 On a constant acceleration controller this is simulated by a step-wise ramp.
-The graphical [[Motion-Planner-Diagnostics]] illustrates how this is done.
+The graphical diagnostics of the [[Motion-Planner]] illustrates how this is done.
 Stronger lines indicate the planned jerk controlled motion, lighter lines indicate the interpolated constant acceleration motion:

 ![Simulated Jerk Control](https://user-images.githubusercontent.com/9963310/96153482-0dc67200-0f0e-11eb-8d6e-fe7ac8a249eb.png)